Accessible fragments of generalized probabilistic theories, cone equivalence, and applications to witnessing

 The notion of generalized noncontextuality is most naturally defined within a framework of operational theories distinct from GPTs~\cite{gencontext}, wherein laboratory procedures that are operationally equivalent are not strictly equal.
 Such procedures are said to differ (only) by their {\em context}.
 Generalized noncontextuality, then, is the principle that an ontological representation of one's processes should be independent of their context.

-Because a GPT is obtained from an operational theory by quotienting with respect to operational equivalences~\cite{chiribella2016quantum,schmid2020structure}, it follows that there are no contexts in a GPT, and hence no possibility of allowing for context-dependence\footnote{ Indeed, one cannot even consider contexts in the sense of the Kochen-Specker theorem to be part of the fundamental structure of a GPT; see Appendix A of Ref.~\cite{schmid2020structure} for a more detailed justification of this claim.}.
-It therefore turns out~\cite{SchmidGPT} that the question of whether an operational theory admits of a generalized-noncontextual ontological model is equivalent to the question of whether the GPT one obtains from that operational theory by quotienting admits of an ontological model.
-In turn, it can be shown that any GPT which admits of an ontological model must satisfy a geometric criterion termed `simplex-embeddability'~\cite{SchmidGPT}.
+Because the GPT that is associated to a given operational theory is obtained from the latter \blk by quotienting with respect to operational equivalences~\cite{chiribella2016quantum,schmid2020structure}, it follows that there are no contexts in a GPT, and hence no possibility of allowing for context-dependence\footnote{Indeed, one cannot even consider contexts in the sense of the Kochen-Specker theorem to be part of the fundamental structure of a GPT; see Appendix A of Ref.~\cite{schmid2020structure} for a more detailed justification of this claim.}.

+It turns out~\cite{SchmidGPT}, however, that when mapping an operational theory to a GPT by quotienting relative to operational equivalences, the constraint of explainability by a generalized-noncontextual ontological model is mapped to the constraint of explainability by an ontological model.
+Furthermore, it was shown in Ref.~\cite{SchmidGPT} that whether or not a GPT satisfies this constraint is determined by whether or not it satisfies a geometric criterion termed `simplex-embeddability'.
 In particular, the state and effect spaces of such a GPT must be embeddable in those of a strictly classical (i.e., simplicial) GPT---one whose state space is a simplex and whose effect space is its dual.

-Hence, every motivation for taking generalized noncontextuality as one's notion of classicality for operational theories is just as much a motivation for taking simplex-embeddability as one's notion of classicality for GPTs.
+The fact that there is an equivalence between the existence of a generalised noncontextual ontological model for an operational theory, and the existence of a simplex embedding for the associated GPT, means that every motivation for taking generalized noncontextuality as one's notion of classicality for operational theories is just as much a motivation for taking simplex-embeddability as one's notion of classicality for GPTs.
 Naturally, then, we endorse it as the notion of classical explainability for GPTs.